On this page

 - improving access to high-quality early learning services for children

-- supporting early intervention approaches that support better learning outcomes for children
+- supporting early childhood intervention approaches that support better learning outcomes for children

-- evidence-based practice changes that ensure services are responsive to a diverse range of families (for example, Aboriginal families, culturally and linguistically diverse families, children with developmental delay or disability).
+- using evidence based practice to improve how they respond to diverse families.
+For example, Aboriginal families, culturally and linguistically diverse families, children with developmental delay or disability.

 Eligibility